nisan-ai/Spatially-Enhanced-U-Net-with-Non-Local-Attention-Gates-for-OCTA-segmentation-of-FAZ-and-vasculature/README.md

 **Nisan Pranavah Raja**
 Ph.D.
 Scholar – AI for Medical Imaging
-This repository is maintained by Nisan Pranavah Raja, first author of the original IEEE publication.
-While the development of this work was collaborative, this version reorganizes and refines the codebase for broader accessibility and application.
+This repository is maintained by Nisan Pranavah Raja, the first author and lead contributor of the original IEEE publication.
+While the research and model development were carried out collaboratively with co-authors, this GitHub implementation has been independently refined, documented, and curated by Nisan to enable broader accessibility, reproducibility, and real-world application.
 🔗 [LinkedIn](https://www.linkedin.com/in/nisan-pranavah-raja)
 🔗 [Google Scholar](https://scholar.google.com/citations?user=_PW0aeYAAAAJ&hl=en)